Adityacheeze/DevConnect-frontend/README.md

 - Use nested routing and render different components using <Outlet/>
 - Create Footer.jsx
 - Install Axios for making API Calls
+- Install Redux/toolkit and react-redux
+- Setup redux store -> appStore.js
+- Provide our Store to the App.jsx
+- Create userSlice
+- Export userSlice and reducer methods
+- Add userReducer (userSlice) to store
+- Create Login.jsx
+- Perform POST API call on "/login"
+- Upon Login add user to store using `useDispatch`
+- update the NavBar.jsx according to user data using `useSelector`
+- Redirect user to "/" or render Feed.jsx using `useNavigate`

 ### Routing
 - In App.jsx :